Dear readers of ADxS.org, please forgive the disruption.

 Increases NF-κB p65

-Endotoxin increases depressed mood1301 within 24 hours.131 Peripheral endotoxin triggers depressive behavior via indoleamine 2,3-dioxygenase (IDO) by increasing tryptophan turnover.
-The degradative of tryptophan, L-kynurenine, triggers depressive behavior in a dose-dependent manner.132
+Peripheral endotoxin triggers depressive behavior via indoleamine 2,3-dioxygenase (IDO) by increasing tryptophan turnover.
+The degradation substance of tryptophan, L-kynurenine, triggers depressive behavior in a dose-dependent manner.132

-An IDO blockade before endotox input
+An IDO blockade before endotoxin administration

-Prevents depressive behaviors.
+Prevents depressive behavior.

 Normalizes the kynurenine/tryptophan ratio in plasma and brain